-The goal of the certificate program is to develop understanding of the complex dynamics of language loss, maintenance, and recovery while also providing practical strategies for work in Indigenous communities to preserve and revitalize threatened languages.
-This program is designed to honour traditional knowledge and practices, to recognize and accommodate the realities and needs of diverse communities, and to provide a foundation for both language revitalization activities and for further study in linguistics, education, and/or cultural resource management.
+The goal of the certificate program is to develop an understanding of the complex dynamics of language loss, maintenance and recovery, while also providing practical strategies for work in Indigenous communities to preserve and revitalize threatened languages.
+This program is designed to honour traditional knowledge and practices, to recognize and accommodate the realities and needs of diverse communities, and to provide a foundation for both language revitalization activities and for further study in linguistics, education and/or cultural resource management.

-- It can be tailored to and delivered in partnership with Indigenous nations, communities and organizations
+In community – Tailored to and delivered on site in partnership with Indigenous nations, communities and organizations, or with other colleges

-- It is also available to individual learners from across Canada wishing to gain skills in the area of Indigenous Language Revitalization
+NEW! – Delivered online to individual learners from across Canada looking to gain skills in Indigenous language revitalization

 Courses can be taught on-site in a partner community, online or occasionally courses are offered on campus in Victoria.
-Core coursework, combined with flexible elective offerings, enables individuals concerned with language loss, maintenance, and revitalization to develop both knowledge and practical strategies for language revitalization activities.
+Core coursework combined with flexible elective offerings enables individuals to develop both knowledge and practical strategies for language revitalization activities.